 Please note: like any other visa application, the visa fee is not refundable i.e. if an immigration officer decides to issue a visa for a shorter duration than the requested or altogether refuse the application, then the visa fee is not refunded.

 UK Business Visitor Visa Duration

-The maximum duration allowed per visit is 180 days, therefore, an applicant needs to demonstrate that he/she only intends to visit the UK for a short period – not more than 180 days.
+The maximum duration allowed per visit is 180 days.
+Therefore, an applicant needs to demonstrate the intentions to visit the UK for a short period.
+Usually, the UK business visitor visa duration is around 1-3 weeks but certainly not more than 180 days!

 UK Multiple Entry Visa 180 Days

-In terms of Paragraph 9(i) of the Immigration Rules, the time limit and conditions could be as per the endorsement of the Immigration Officer on the passport or travel document.
+The Immigration Rules Paragraph 9(i) provides an explanation relating to the time limit and conditions.
+Accordingly, the time limit and conditions are as per the endorsement of the Immigration Officer on the passport or travel document.